-The Standards Committee ("SC") exists to oversee development of the Non-GMO Project Standard.
-Revisions and interpretations proposed by the SC are reviewed and decided upon by the Board of Directors ("Board"), which holds final decision-making authority.
+The Standards Committee ("SC") is a standing committee that exists to oversee the development of the Non-GMO Project Standard.
+Revisions and interpretations proposed by the SC are reviewed and decided upon by the SOC on behalf of the Board, which holds final decision-making authority.
 The SC is responsible for addressing all comments received from stakeholders with respect to the content and proposed revisions to the Standard.